innolitics/rdm/rdm/init_files/documents/software_plan.md

 Keep this planning document up to date as the project commences [[62304:5.1.2]], and step through the verification tasks whenever there are process changes (e.g., after a retrospective meeting).

-All software activity outputs will be stored in this Git repository, the associated GitHub issues, or the associated GitHub pull requests, unless explicitly noted otherwise [[62304:5.1.1.b]].
-Problem reports and change requests are stored as GitHub issues.
-A GitHub issue tagged with the `bug` label is a problem report.
+All software activity outputs will be stored in this Git repository, the associated GitLab issues, or the associated GitLab pull requests, unless explicitly noted otherwise [[62304:5.1.1.b]].
+Problem reports and change requests are stored as GitLab issues.
+A GitLab issue tagged with the `bug` label is a problem report.
 If a problem report outlines a set of requested changes, then it can simultaneously act as a change request.
-GitHub issues tagged with the `obsolete` label are ignored.
+GitLab issues tagged with the `obsolete` label are ignored.

 The software developers working on the project are responsible for keeping all software activity outputs within version control at the times specified in the activity descriptions [[62304:5.1.9.c, 62304:5.1.9.d, and 62304:5.1.9.e]].